 Deterministic annealing[4] is motivated by the same key concept as the more familiar simulated annealing, which is well understood from physics.
-We are considering optimization problems and want to follow nature's approach that finds true minima of energy functions rather than local minima with dislocations of some sort.
+We are considering optimization problems and want to follow nature's approach that finds global minima of energy functions rather than local minima with dislocations of some sort.
 At high temperatures systems equilibrate easily as there is no roughness in the energy (objective) function.
-If one lowers the temperature on an equilibrated system, then it is a short safe path between minima at current temperature and that a higher temperature.
+If one lowers the temperature on an equilibrated system, then it is a short safe path between minima at current temperature and that at a higher temperature.
 Thus systems which are equilibrated iteratively at gradually lowered temperature, tend to avoid local minima.
 The Monte Carlo approach of simulated annealing is often too slow, so we perform integrals analytically using a variety of approximations within the well-known mean field approximation in statistical physics.
-In the basic case we have a Hamiltonian $H(\chi)$ which is to be minimized with respect to variables χ and we introduce the Gibbs distribution at Temperature T.
+In the basic case, we have a Hamiltonian H(χ) which is to be minimized with respect to variables χ and we introduce the essential idea of deterministic annealing based on averaging with the Gibbs distribution at Temperature T.

 $$P(\chi) = \exp(-H(\chi)/T) / \int d\chi \exp(-H(\chi)/T)$$

+(1)

+(2)